 2017 Elizabethtown Heritage Craft Show

 Don’t miss Elizabethtown’s nicest craft show!
 We host over 30 local vendors in our two log homes and Victorian house.
-All products are handmade by the vendors.
+Every vendor is a local artist or craftsperson who makes and sells their own items.
 This is a great place to find some unique holiday gifts and décor, and support local artisans and the museum, all at the same time!

-We request a $2 admission at the door.
-Admission is free with a food bank donation.
-Financial contributions will help us replace our aging roof.
+We request $2 or a Food Bank Contribution (non-perishable items) for admission at the door.
 Food donations go to the Elizabethtown Food Bank.

 Craft Show hours: